 After lunch, we went to the Sauna and had a swim in the sea.
 The next day we had breakfast at the Saaristokeskus in Korpoström which contained croissants, porridge, cheese, and eggs.

 After breakfast, M/S Amanda from Aspö Charter picked us up to bring us to Aspö where we had a stopover and then continued to Örö.
 A one-way ticket including bicycle costs 75 EUR and the trip takes about 3 hours.
 There was also a possibility to buy coffee, tea, and buns on board and the crew was really nice.

 Aspö is a small island with 11 inhabitants on it.
 There is also a small church and a local store where you can buy local handicrafts and snacks.

 It’s a typical fishermen village.
 I asked one of the inhabitants what they are doing here during the winter and she said that they always find something to do.

 Aspö to Örö

-The Bengtskärs light house which is about 10 km away from Örö can be seen in the distance.
-Here I used the Telezoom to get a bit closer.
-The canon on Örö has been used to defend the light house when it got attacked by the Russian army during the second world war.
+The Bengtskärs lighthouse which is about 10 km away from Örö can be seen in the distance.
+The canon on Örö has been used to defend the lighthouse when it got attacked by the Russian army during the second world war.

-Caj and me enjoyed the trip very much.
-As mentioned before, it’s a bit pricey to travel the same route with all the accommodation (about 100 EUR per night) included but it’s probably a great way to see different places of the archipelago and the service and quality is good.
+Caj and I enjoyed the trip very much.
+It’s a bit pricey to cycle the route with all the accommodation (about 100 EUR per night) but it’s probably a great way to see different places of the archipelago and the service and quality is good.
 It’s also not difficult to cycle the route as there are only a few hills which you have to cycle up and down.